I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 HILLING UP ROSES:

-BEFORE YOU DO....remove all the fallen, dead rose leaves that may have Black Spot, or another fungal disease.
-Otherwise, the spores will happily stay in the soil and be there, under the compost, ready to reappear in the Spring.
+BEFORE YOU DO....remove all the fallen, dead rose leaves that may have Black Spot, or any other disease and put them in the trash and not the compost.
+Otherwise, those spores will happily stay in the soil and be there, under the compost, ready to reappear in the Spring.

-If you live in an area with cold winters, (zones 5 and lower) you would have buried that bud union 3 to 4 inches below the surface ... (if not, when you hill up the roses, pile on another 6 to 8 inches of soil) .
-Otherwise, 4 to 5 inches will do.
+If you live in an area with cold winters, (zones 5 and lower) you would have buried the bud union 3 to 4 inches below the surface ...
+But if you didn't, now is the time; when you hill up the roses, pile on another 6 to 8 inches of soil.

-You can mix all the soil from your pots with compost and use that.
-Just make sure the rose's root is protected from that destructive "freeze-thaw-freeze" cycle that happens in late fall and early spring.
+It's to make sure the rose's root is protected from that destructive "freeze-thaw-freeze" cycle that happens in late fall and early spring which creates space between the canes and the surface of the soil and leaves places for wee beasties ...

-There is also WIND-ROCK.... where the soil around the bud union is open and wind can move the plant back and forth leaving room for water to become ice and freeze the root.
+WIND-ROCK.... where the soil around the bud union is open letting wind move the plant back and forth allowing water in and freeze the root.

 Because I buried the bud union on these roses a few inches below the surface when I planted them, they are hilled up about 4 to 6 inches with compost.

-Ice can get into the smallest places and split the tender stems and roots.
-If these branches were left too long, they could easily have split or broken under the weight of the ice.
+Ice can get into the smallest places, splitting tender stems and roots.
+If these canes were left too long, they could easily split or break under the weight of the ice.

-Mulch over top of your hilled up soil.
-Cover the soil... mulch or leaves works well.
+Add Mulch on top of your hilled up soil.
+Cover bare soil with mulch or leaves.

-If your garden is open to wind, you could pound tall wooden stakes along the edge of the garden and attach burlap with either staples or tie with twine to the stakes, surrounding the garden and then fill up the space with leaves.
+If your garden is open to wind, you could pound tall wooden stakes along the edge of the garden and attach burlap with staples or tie with twine to the stakes, surrounding the garden.
+Then fill up the space with leaves.

 My neighbours have sugar maples whose leaves break down easily and I collect their bags and dump them all on the rose garden.